ukri-excalibur/excalibur-tests/docs/tutorial/reframe_tutorial.md

 There's a [Hello world example](https://reframe-hpc.readthedocs.io/en/v4.5.2/tutorial_basics.html#the-hello-world-test) in the ReFrame 4.5 tutorial that explains how to create a simple ReFrame test.

 ReFrame tests are python classes that describe how a test is run.
+To get started, open an empty `.py` file where you will write the ReFrame class, e.g. `hello.py`.

 ----